Fighting For Justice And Achieving Results Since 1960

 Personal Injury Trial Lawyers With A History Of Success

 An injury can occur when you least expect it and change your life and the lives of your family members forever.
-When faced with such a terrible situation, you can turn to our experienced personal injury lawyers at Tremont Sheldon P.C. in Bridgeport to obtain justice and ensure you have the means to put your life back together.
+When faced with such a terrible situation, you can turn to our experienced personal injury lawyers at Tremont Sheldon P.C. in Bridgeport to obtain help and make sure you have the means to put your life back together.

-We provide skilled representation from attorneys who are dedicated to obtaining justice for people who have been harmed by negligent individuals and corporations.
+We provide skilled representation for people who have been harmed by negligent individuals, corporations, institutions and other facilities.
 Learn how their dedication to obtaining successful case results has helped injury victims.

 Types Of Personal Injury Claims